dschrempf/syncthing-resolve-conflicts/README.md

-# Resolve sync conflicts
+# Resolve Syncthing synchronization conflicts

-A small bash script that handles synchronization conflicts that necessarily pop up when using [Syncthing](https://syncthing.net/).
+A small Bash script that handles synchronization conflicts that necessarily pop up when using [Syncthing](https://syncthing.net/).
+Inspired by [`pacdiff`](https://wiki.archlinux.org/index.php/Pacman/Pacnew_and_Pacsave#Managing_.pacnew_files) from Arch Linux.
-Inspired by
-[`pacdiff`](https://wiki.archlinux.org/index.php/Pacman/Pacnew_and_Pacsave#Managing_.pacnew_files)
-from Arch Linux.

-Be careful with recursive conflicts of the form `.sync-conflict-XXXXXXXX-XXXXXX.sync-conflict-YYYYYYYY-YYYYYY` as they are not handled in any special way at the moment.
+Be careful with recursive conflicts of the form `.sync-conflict-XXXXXXXX-XXXXXX.sync-conflict-YYYYYYYY-YYYYYY` as they are not treated in any special way at the moment.

-Files in `/.stversions/` folders will be ignored and consent is asked for removal.
+In the following cases, conflicts will be ignored (i.e., not resolved), and instead, consent is asked for removal:

-Non-text files are ignored at the moment and can be removed one by one if desired.
+- files in `/.stversions/` folders;
+- non-text files.

+    (C) + syncthing-resolve-conflicts -h
-    syncthing-resolve-conflicts v1.1.0
+    syncthing-resolve-conflicts v1.2.0

     Inspired by 'pacdiff'.
 A simple program to merge or remove sync conflicts.
     'locate' (or 'find', see -f option) is used to find conflicts.
 In case the